All In & The Hardest Thing: Reception

 "The Hardest Thing" was favored by the LGBT community because, near the end, a heart-shaped sticker with the colors of the bisexual flag can be seen on the rear-view mirror of Sasha's car, which implied that she was bisexual, which Matt Braly confirmed; it was also a reference to Sasha's voice actor also being bisexual.
 The episode also hinted that there was a romance between Lady Olivia and General Yunan.

 Hope Mullinax from The Geeky Waffle claimed that the episode "The Hardest Thing" was very sad and had lots of consequences, especially with Anne and Sprig never seeing each other again, saying "It's choice after choice where our characters have to choose where they end up.
 They must say goodbye to people they love with no certain future of reuniting."
 Mullinax described "All In" as an emotionally roller coaster where all the characters' journeys come together, complementing Anne's journey of finding out who she is supposed to be, as seen in the flashback.
 In her own words, "All In" is described as "a spectacle to watch", and she adds that "Matt Braly and his team should be very proud."

 Jade King, on the pop culture website TheGamer, praised the episode "All In" for the dramatic battles between Anne and Andrias and Sasha and Darcy.
-King stated how nervous he was about the episode due to the many individual storylines coming together, even after Matt Braly told him ahead of time to expect a "blockbuster filled with epic moments and worthwhile payoff."
+King stated how nervous she was about the episode due to the many individual storylines coming together, even after Matt Braly told her ahead of time to expect a "blockbuster filled with epic moments and worthwhile payoff."
 King also praised the episode "The Hardest Thing" for its heartfelt ending, even commenting on how Anne's narrative was a good statement on what the show itself stands for.
-He praised everything shown in the episode for the beauty it had shown and the emotional moments it had, claiming "The final episode is a whirlwind of hesitant farewells."
+She praised everything shown in the episode for the beauty it had shown and the emotional moments it had, claiming "The final episode is a whirlwind of hesitant farewells."

 Matthew Moorcroft from Collider places the episode "The Hardest Thing" as one of the "Top 10 Best Cartoon Show Finales That Still Hold Up", praising the show for its "complex, three-dimensional character writing, engaging storytelling, and pushing the boundaries of what can be shown on children's television with some of the darkest moments in Disney Channel history."
 Moorcroft also praises the finale for having the characters face their emotional baggage, and claims that "while there is a bittersweet nature to their departure, it has maturity unlike other shows and allows our characters to have lives away from each other."